 As a guide, Point 1 on the Unqualified Teacher Pay Range last academic year (2018-19) was:

 - £21,641 (for a school in Inner London)

 - £20,441 (for a school in outer London)

-One exception to this is Free Schools (such as The West London Free School) who set their own salary levels, usually fairly close to the government pay range.
+One exception to this is Free Schools who set their own trainee salary levels, usually at a similar level.